bluejayA/substation/docs/architecture/object-storage.md

 ### Integration Testing

-**Test Scenarios:**

-- Upload with ETAG match (skip)
-- Upload with ETAG mismatch (transfer)
-- Download with local file match (skip)
-- Concurrent operation limits
-- Error aggregation
+Integration tests verify the interactions between components under realistic conditions.
+We test upload with ETAG match to ensure skipping works, upload with ETAG mismatch to verify transfer occurs, download with local file match to validate skip logic, concurrent operation limits to prevent resource exhaustion, and error aggregation to confirm proper categorization.

 ### Actor Testing

+Testing actors requires async test methods, but the pattern is straightforward.
+Create the actor, perform operations via await, query state via await, and assert on the results.

 **Pattern:**